TradesmanBOB/The-Awakening-Veil/README.md

 The story is significantly assisted by AI prompting, primarily for help with descriptive scene setting.
 Though the core ideas and layouts are still my own, I often end up manually rewriting suggestions, sentences, paragraphs, or sections to accommodate even small changes to wording, whether the change is mine or the AI's.

 Personally, I am not usually this verbose, but because of the assistance, the story has come out fluffier than my usual writing.
 As I've been told, the more I write, the more I'll become the kind of writer who can naturally add fluff to a piece.

+# Copyright

+&copy; 2025 The Awakening Veil.
+All rights reserved.
+Unauthorized copying or use prohibited.